tud7/docker-jenkins/README.md

+# docker-jenkins
-# Example of Dockerfile to build ubuntu image with jenkins
+Example of Dockerfile to build ubuntu image with jenkins